sengutengu/biostats/README.md

 # Biostatistics
-BIOL2300, Jeffrey DaCosta, Summer 2024, Boston College
+BIOL2300, Professor Jeffrey DaCosta, Summer 2024, Boston College

 ## About
 I took biostatistics this summer and really enjoyed it.
 I had taken three (!) statistics classes, two of them graduate, through the Department of Psychology & Neuroscience before this one.
 Some things just take a long time to click and statistics has definitely been one of them for me.
-Maybe it's because I find biological data simply more interesting, but on my fourth try, I actually came to understand statistics at a more intuitive level than before.
+Maybe it's simply that I find biological data more interesting, but on my fourth try, I actually came to understand statistics at a more intuitive level than before.

 Here's the course description: